Intellisrc/m2d2/README.md

 	]
 });
 ```
+The `select` element, will have as options: `["Select one", "First option", "Second option"]`.

-As the `<template>` child element, it is not displayed by the browsers, you can use it to specify only the part of the HTML you want to replicate:
+The `<template>` element is not displayed by the browsers, so you can use it to specify only the part of the HTML you want to replicate:

 ```html
 <ul id="list">